-Notes - The White-fronted Goose or Greater White-fronted Goose belongs to the Anser genus (Grey Geese) and is divided into five sub-species.
+Notes: - The White-fronted Goose or Greater White-fronted Goose belongs to the Anser genus (Grey Geese).
 This goose is colloquially called "Specklebelly" due to the salt-and-pepper appearance of its underside.
+There are two main sub-species that differ in appearance - European or Russian White-fronted Goose (Anser Albifrons), and Greenland White-fronted Goose (Anser flavirostris).

 WWT Slimbridge Video clips: